KULcoder/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Enthusiast in Data Science and AI.
+An enthusiast in Data Science and AI.
 Eager to deepen my understanding of AI and Computer Science with a commitment to ensuring technology transforms society positively.
 Detail-oriented and dedicated to seeking truth in complex contradictions.
 Strong advocate for equality and ethical AI applications.
 {style="text-align: justify;"}